jferna10/EnvPaper/README.md

 ## Stats
 Basic QC metrics for MiSeq run for the Env Deep Mutational Scanning Data.
 These are run-wide stats like demultipliexing stats.

 ## Reports
 Basic QC metrics for each of the fastqs for the Env Deep Mutational Scanning Data.

 ## seq
 Reference genome sequence and associated bowtie2 index for mapping.
+Note this virus is the HIV-1 NL4-3 sequence with rev-in-nef.

 ## process_fastqs
 Code used to generate codon and amino acid counts.